From Friction to Flow: UX Strategy for a Clean Energy Enrollment Experience

 Designing for — Climate-Conscious Customers Seeking Simplicity

-CleanChoice Energy’s website had to do more than explain clean energy—it had to convert curiosity into action.
-For many potential users, the desire to make environmentally responsible choices was strong, but confidence in the process lagged behind.
-Our UX strategy had to bridge that gap with clarity, transparency, and ease.
+CleanChoice Energy's experience had to do more than explain clean energy — it had to convert genuine interest into confident action.
+For many potential users, the motivation to make environmentally responsible choices was already there.
+What was missing was trust in the process.

-We worked from a flexible user persona, Marcus, to keep the experience grounded in lived behavior: limited time, high curiosity, and a desire to do good without unnecessary complexity.
+We anchored the work in a flexible composite persona — Marcus — to keep design decisions grounded in lived behavior: limited time, high curiosity, and a strong desire to do good without unnecessary friction.

 The Solution: A Research-Led UX Strategy to Simplify Enrollment

-• User Research & Competitive Analysis – Conducted interviews and benchmarked competitors to identify friction points in the customer journey.
+• User Research & Competitive Analysis — Conducted interviews and benchmarked competitors to map where and why users were losing confidence in the enrollment journey.

 The Process & What I Did